kartikayverma56/cs452-mergesort/README.md

 ## Submission

-Due Date: 23:59pm, March 15th, 2022.
+Due Date: 23:59pm, October 13th, 2022.
 Late submissions will not be accepted/graded.
 All grading will be executed on onyx.boisestate.edu.
 Submissions that fail to compile on onyx will not be graded.

 ## Project Layout